PirateFX enjoys writing guides to caring for various types of pet fish, from popular species to unique and challenging species.

-A Yellow Tang in a Tank That Is Way Too Small (24 gallons)
+A Yellow Tang in a Tank That Is Way Too Small (24 Gallons)

 As they are heavily collected, there will be times when tiny specimens as small as 2 inches are available.
 Resist the temptation to buy these juveniles if you have a tank smaller than the minimum requirement stated above.
-They will outgrow something like a 50 gallon with ease.
+They will outgrow something like a 50-gallon with ease.

-These fish aren't shy by any means, in fact they are an "open" swimming species that require a lot of swimming space.
+These fish aren't shy by any means, in fact, they are an "open" swimming species that require a lot of swimming space.
 Every night they will find a spot to bed down in, so make sure there is enough live rock to provide such shelters.

 This is a schooling fish, and in the wild they form large shoals where they cruise the reef grazing on algae along the way.
-This is great news for those with corals, that they are completely reef safe.
+This is great news for those with corals, as they are completely reef safe.
 Despite the fact that they're primarily herbivores in the wild, they are open to just about anything offered once acclimated.
 Krill, mysis shrimp, brine shrimp, pellets—they take them all.

-Seeing as how algae makes up a large part of their diets in the wild, they should be getting large amounts of algae-based foods in our tanks as well.
+Seeing as how algae make up a large part of their diets in the wild, they should be getting large amounts of algae-based foods in our tanks as well.
 Nori is a good form of algae to feed tangs.

 Thankfully, there are many other brands that produce nori primarily for human consumption.
-Some are cheap though the really high quality sheets can be very expensive.
+Some are cheap, though the really high-quality sheets can be very expensive.
 You will need a clip of some sort to secure the nori sheet.
 You can buy a commercial type or fashion one up yourself.
 Some people fold the sheets before clipping while others just clip them as is.
 Use the suction cup to attach it to your aquarium and you're done.
 You can enjoy the show.

-Formula Two is a good quality algae-based mix for herbivores.
+Formula Two is a good-quality algae-based mix for herbivores.
 It has an extra amount of algae in it along with a good mix of seafood, trace minerals, vitamins and more.
 It is available as a flake food, pellet or frozen cube.

 The best flake food for the yellow tang would be Sea Veggie mixed flakes followed by Formula Two flakes.
 If you're looking for a great all-around mix with balanced ingredients, then you can't go wrong with New Life Spectrum pellets.